Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Proof of Theorem

 \section{Proof of Theorem~\ref{t:main}}

 We first show that Theorem~\ref{t:main} is merely a special case of Theorem~\ref{t:ball_expanded}.
-We start by recalling the definitions of $p$th radial mean bodies, as introduced by R. Gardner and G. Zhang \cite{GZ98}.
+We start by recalling the definitions of radial $p$th mean bodies, as introduced by R. Gardner and G. Zhang \cite{GZ98}.

 \begin{defn} Let $K\subset\R^n$ be a convex body.
-Then, for $p>-1$, its $p$th radial mean body $R_p K$ is the star body given by the Minkowski functional, for $x\in\R^{n}$,
+Then, for $p>-1$, its radial $p$th mean body $R_p K$ is the star body given by the Minkowski functional, for $x\in\R^{n}$,

 \end{defn}

 Next, we recall the covariogram function of a convex body $K$ is given by

 see the recent survey by Bianchi \cite{GB23} for a rich overview of this function.
 We merely mention that